AdguardTeam/AdguardKnowledgeBase/pages/03.windows/03.features/docs.en.md

 **Web of Trust**

 Shows Internet users’ opinions regarding any website.
+Disabled by default.